 \subsection{Results}

-The model performed better on some styles than others, and we explore this variability in performance along different partitions of the data: abstract vs. figurative, Western vs. non-Western, modern vs premodern vs. digital.
-Figure \ref{fig:allstyles} shows average ratings for all 51 styles.
+\autoref{fig:allstyles} shows average ratings for all 51 styles and illustrated that the model performed better on some styles than others.
 We first elaborate on the success modes and failure modes across all the styles as a whole before approaching the partition experiments in depth.
-Refer to Figure \ref{fig:successcolor} for the visuals described in each of the modes of success.
+Refer to \autoref{fig:successcolor} for the visual depictions of the success modes we observed.